pyvista/pyvista-tutorial/_sources/tutorial/02_mesh/exercises/c_create-uniform-grid.rst.txt

     ...

 ..
+GENERATED FROM PYTHON SOURCE LINES 106-107

+Plot the ImageData

-GENERATED FROM PYTHON SOURCE LINES 105-108
+..
+GENERATED FROM PYTHON SOURCE LINES 107-110

 .. code-block:: default